-${\rm \rlap{R}}$ IGCSE is a registered trademark.
+${\rm \rlap{R}\hskip-1pt B}$ IGCSE is a registered trademark.

-Candidates will be awarded two marks for each of the two compositions they write:
+Candidates will be awarded marks in two categories for each of the two compositions they write:

 - the first mark is out of 12 for Style and Accuracy: see Table A; - the second mark is out of 13 for Content and Structure: see Table B1, B2 or B3 (depending on the type of composition: Argumentative, Descriptive or Narrative).